 I’m from Leeds, so it was close to home.
 That made the transition to university a bit easier.

-I got into Leeds and Newcastle, but I wanted to stay near to home.
+I got into Leeds and Newcastle, but I wanted to stay near home.
 And I loved Leeds at the open day, so I ended up staying there.

-This is a broad question, but how was it as an experience?
+This is a broad question, but how was it, as an experience?

 It was really good, I loved it.
 I had the best six years.
 I intercalated so that made it six as opposed to five.

 I was still independent and living away from home, but home was only ten mins away.
 I went back to eat roast dinners and get my laundry done.
-Or to have a cry with my mum when things were hard, which they were from time to time.
+Or to cry with my mum when things were hard, which they were from time to time.